 An indirect control valve (or 2-phase control valve) consists of:

 - a direct controlled pilot valve (A), with the behavior as described before, and without needing any extra power.

-So, the indirect control valve consists of two valves in series, where both the pressure drop and the orifice size together determine the resulting flow.
+So, the indirect control valve consists of two valves in series (A+B), where both the pressure drop and the orifice size together determine the resulting flow.

 The disadvantages of this valve are its size and the relative high costs.
 Besides that, a minimal pressure difference is needed to close the pressure compensation part of the valve.
 Also, the orifices are still limited in size, thus to get to 200 ln/min a minimal inlet pressure of > 150 bara is needed.
 To get such flows at lower pressures, a whole different kind of valve is needed, like a pressure compensated valve, a bellow valve.

 It is possible to use larger orifices and reach higher flows with a direct control valve, but to do that, the pressure force in the valve has to be reduced.
 This can be done with a pressure compensated bellow valve, where the effective orifice for the pressure force has been reduced significantly (figure 2).
 With a bellow valve, flows of several hundreds of liters per minute can be reached with a minimum pressure difference.
 However, the absolute pressure is limited due to the design and the valve is much larger and more expensive than a common direct control valve.

 Conclusion: Depending on the pressure that you want to put over your mass flow controller and the outlet flow needed, you can either use:

 - a direct controlled high pressure valve (up to 200 bara and 20 ln/min), or

 - an indirect pressure compensated valve (up to 700 bara or 400 bard and 200 ln/min).